stustanet/wahlfang/README.md

 ```
 Don't forget to add the new migration file to git.
 If the CI pipeline fails this is most likely the reason for it.

+## Releasing
+The release process is automated in the gitlab ci.

+To make a new release bump the package version number in `wahlfang.__init__.py` and tag the commit with the same version
+number.
+The CI will then build the package, publish it as a gitlab release and push it to pypi.

+The pypi credentials must be set in the gitlab CI settings via the env variables `TWINE_USERNAME` and `TWINE_PASSWORD`.

 ## Development References

 - Django 3: https://docs.djangoproject.com/en/3.2/